Overwhelmed by all your options when it comes to refinancing your student loans? You’re not alone.

 The key to nabbing those savings is finding the right refi deal for your unique situation.
 But don't stress!
 We're here to help.

 |Hybrid Rates (APR)

 Are you one of the 8 million Americans who could be getting a better deal?
-A Goldman Sachs report estimated that $211 billion in student loans are ripe for refinancing – about 70% of private student loans and 25% of loans from the Federal Family Education Loan Program.
+A Goldman Sachs report estimates that $211 billion in student loans are ripe for refinancing – that's about 70% of private student loans and 25% of federal.

 Wondering if you're a good candidate for refinancing or consolidating your student loans?
 Here's what these companies look at when considering your application:

 Your creditworthiness is crucial.
 You'll be a good candidate if your credit score is in the 650 to 850 range.

 Banks want your credit score to be high, but they also want your debt-to-income ratio to be low — less than 36%.
 Calculate your ratio by adding all of your monthly debt payments and then dividing that sum by your gross monthly income (what you earn before taxes).